RT @LimburgEconomy: Het Benelux-parlement vergadert vrijdag 24 november voor het eerst in Maastricht. Op de agenda staat het aanjagen van #…

 The expertise centre ITEM operates at the convergence of research, counselling, knowledge exchange, and training activities in the domain of cross-border mobility and cooperation.
 The countries of the European Union are confronted with great challenges following the increasing globalisation of the economy and the internationalisation of the current and future society.
 ITEM is an interdisciplinary institute which was initiated by Maastricht University (UM) in cooperation with Zuyd Hogeschool, NEIMED, the (Dutch) province of Limburg, the city of Maastricht and the Meuse-Rhine Euregion.

-The ITEM Annual Conference 2017 -
+ITEM Annual Conference 2017

-‘Fresh momentum for cross-border cooperation’ will be held on Friday, November 10th 2017 in Düsseldorf.
+ITEM's Annual Conference 2018 will be held on Friday, 9 November 2018.
 Please mark the date in your calendar!